Diastology & Volume Assessment

 If a patient has low LAP from isolated volume deficiency, there should not be a diffuse interstitial pattern, unless there is an unrelated subacute or chronic lung disease.
 Similarly, substantial pleural effusions should not be seen in the setting of low LAP unless a patient has an inflammatory pleural process with effusion (e.g. cancer, pneumonia), or had an elevated LAP for some duration that has resolved in the recent past without sufficient time to reabsorb the pleural fluid.
 Patients with cirrhosis and portal hypertension can have ascites and pleural effusions despite having low LAP.
 Thus, pulmonary IMBUS is important, but abnormal findings do not exclude low LAP, they only make the diagnosis more complicated.
 A patient may have more than one active disease.

 Findings #2: In the 30 degree elevation position, the patient’s right IJ was mostly collapsed, with a longitudinal view “beak” barely above the clavicle with only blue flow coming from above with color Doppler.
 He was about 67 inches tall.
-This was consistent with low LAP.
+This was consistent with at least low normal LAP.

 JVP should not be elevated if a patient has low LAP from isolated volume deficiency.
 This average height patient with no IJ distention even at 30 degrees certainly has a peak JVP that is < 8 mmHg (normal) but “below normal” JVP cannot be measured.
 JVP also estimates right heart volumes and pressures, which can be dissociated from left heart processes.
 Patients with acute or chronic right heart failure can have an elevated JVP but still have a below normal LAP leading to low cardiac output.
 An elevated JVP would be very useful information in a patient like this, but it would not exclude low LAP.